Tinok shenishba

-Tinok shenishba (Hebrew: תינוק שנשבה, literally, "captured infant") is a talmudical term that refers to a Jew who sins inadvertently as a result of having been raised without an appreciation for the thought and practices of Judaism.
-Its status is widely applied in contemporary Orthodox Judaism to unaffiliated Jews today.
+Tinok shenishba (תִּינוֹק שֶׁנִשְׁבָּה) is a term that refers to Jews who sin as a result of having been raised without sufficient knowledge and understanding of Judaism.
+The term originates from a theoretical discussion in the Talmud regarding a Jew who was kidnapped by gentiles as an infant and therefore sinned inadvertently for lack of halakhic knowledge and exposure to Judaism.
+In contemporary Orthodox Judaism, the term is often used to describe unaffiliated or non-observant Jews, as well as those raised in and who continue to practice modern forms of non-Orthodox Judaism, including Conservative, Reform, Reconstructionist, and non-denominational Judaism.

 Terminology

-Tinok shenishba is short for Tinok shenishba bein hanochrim, which translates as, "An infant captured [and consequently raised] among gentiles."
-This is a case where the individual in question is not responsible for his actions and sins due to his being raised in a place or situation where the Jewish law is unknown to him.
-An individual doesn't literally have to have been "captured" as an infant to fall within the definition of a tinok shenishba but rather, even if the child were raised without religious guidance it would be considered tinok shenishba.
+Tinok shenishba is an abbreviation form of tinok shenishba bein hanochrim, which translates to "An infant captured [and consequently raised] among gentiles," according to Reform rabbi Solomon Freehof in a 1960 responsum for the Central Conference of American Rabbis.
+This is a case where the individual in question is not responsible for their actions or sins preceding their return to Judaism due to their having been raised in a place or situation wherein Halakha—and, by extension, normative Judaism—is not followed, if not wholly unknown.
+An individual does not have to have been "captured" as an infant to fall within the definition of a tinok shenishba but rather, even if the child were raised without religious guidance, it would be considered tinok shenishba.

 Application in Jewish law

-Because a tinok shenishba was not raised with proper guidance towards appreciation of Jewish life, law, and ritual, they are not accountable for not living in accordance with the Torah.
+Because a tinok shenishba was not raised with proper guidance towards appreciation of Jewish life, law, and ritual, they are not accountable for not following the Torah.
 If this Jew would encounter and re-find his Jewish brothers and their Torah, he must be welcomed back and taught the correct way to live life as a Jew.